 How do I see what ChatGPT remembers about me?

-Two ways: Go to Settings → Personalization → Manage Memories, or simply ask ChatGPT: “What do you remember about me?”
+Two ways: go to Settings → Personalization → Manage Memories, or simply ask ChatGPT: “What do you remember about me?”

 Does deleting a chat remove memories from it?